Last updated: November 11, 2025

 Sending every single span or metric individually over the network is incredibly inefficient.
 It creates high network traffic and puts unnecessary load on the backend.
 The batch processor solves this by grouping telemetry into batches before exporting.

-With this simple addition, our Collector now buffers data for up to 200 milliseconds or until it has 8192 items, and then sends it all to the exporters in one efficient action.
+With this simple addition, your pipeline now buffers data for up to 200 milliseconds or until it has 8192 items (whichever comes first) before it forwards data to the configured exporters.

 Reducing noise by filtering telemetry